 From coffee cups made from biowaste and human-centric healthcare, it's all part of the design thinking process for these STEM innovators.
 Check out the magic that happens when STEM meets design.

 Not only doctors save lives – mathematicians play a vital role in our health system too, through vital health data analytics.

 Some jobs are shrouded in mystery, or eclipsed by stereotypes.
-We're breaking down what it’s like to be a forensic scientist, and it's nothing like CSI.
+We're breaking down what is forensic science with real-life forensic scientist, Dr Shari Forbes of UTS, and it's nothing like CSI.

 If you've got your eye on working with animals in the future, here's 5 awesome careers - with and without degree requirements - to get you there.

 Have you ever considered using your computer science skills to create tech that really changes lives?
 This isn't your average medtech career, computer science + wellness is all about creating accessible tech that responds to eye movements, or tracking health trends through big data.